BrunoGuerrero/expression-parser/README.md

 ## Acknowledgment

-Architecture (And most of the code) is directly inspired by @munificent/craftinginterpreters rather excellent book [Crafting Interpreters](http://craftinginterpreters.com)
+Architecture is directly inspired by [Bob Nystrom](https://github.com/munificent) rather excellent book [Crafting Interpreters](http://craftinginterpreters.com).
+Most of the code is ported either from selected parts of the book examples or from the java implementation [available on the book's repository](https://github.com/munificent/craftinginterpreters/tree/master/java/com/craftinginterpreters/lox), with some liberties taken by yours truly to craft some new features.

 ## Documentation